-If you believe that you or a loved one were harmed by an unreasonably dangerous medication, schedule a free consultation with a seasoned attorney at Redondo Law.
-A Miami dangerous drugs lawyer can assess your situation and help pursue the compensation you are entitled to.
+If you believe you or a loved one was harmed by an unreasonably dangerous medication, schedule a free consultation with a seasoned attorney at Redondo Law.
+A Miami dangerous drug lawyer can assess your situation and help pursue the compensation you’re entitled to.

 The term “dangerous drugs” refers to medications released by pharmaceutical companies that have proven to be dangerous to consumers’ health.
 Some of the most common drugs known to be defective or otherwise unsafe include: